-“When we do our glycolic peels and show people [their skin] in the mirror right afterwards, they’re shocked,” says Dr. Schultz.
-“One of the reasons it makes the skin tone so even is because taking off dead cells makes the skin smoother and helps it reflect more light.
+“When we do our glycolic peels and show people [their skin] in the mirror right afterward, they’re shocked,” says Schultz.
+“One of the reasons it evens skin tone is because taking off dead cells makes the skin smoother and helps it reflect more light.
 Also, some of the cells it takes off are cells with too much brown in them, so it cuts down on brown discoloration.”

 Shop some high-performing products with glycolic acid below.

 Ren Glycol Lactic Radiance Renewal Mask ($55)

 Enriched with a cocktail of AHAs (glycolic, lactic, citric, and tartaric acids) from pineapple, passion fruit, lemon, and grape, this mask gives you a multi-action exfoliation like none other.
 Dead skin cells are dissolved, and your skin tone is evened out in minutes.